irenenikk/advent-of-code-19/README.md

 # Advent of code 2019

-Solutions to advent of code 2019 with Python.
+Solutions to advent of code 2019 with Python and sometimes novice C++.